Pinned

 In 2024, I challenged myself to accelerate my learning by reading a book (usually a biography) a week.
 To date, I’ve done it for 70 consecutive weeks.
 I wanted to share what I was reading and also keep track for myself, which was difficult (see here), so I created a Library section on this site.
 I added to it all the books I’ve read since my book-a-week habit began in March 2024, and I’ve committed to adding my latest read to the Library every Sunday (see the latest here).

 That left the books I’d read before 2024 unshared and untracked.
 I set a goal to add my old reading to the Library over time.
 It began with a Memorial Day Challenge to add five books (see here) and continued with my challenging myself to add two books every weekend until my backlog is gone.
 This past weekend was a holiday weekend and my sixth weekend.
-I didn't hit my goal of five, but I added four more books:
+I decided to push myself a bit and added four more books:

 That’s the update on my July 4th goal.